eaeidsath/README-Generator/README.md

 ## Installation

 Install the latest version of NodeJS from their website.
 You will need the Inquirer package to run this program.
-To install this, navigate to the folder containing this project and runnpm i inquirer.
+To install this, navigate to the folder containing this project and run npm i inquirer.
 Once that is installed, you can start the generator by running node index.js.

 ## Usage